alexanderpharwood/jcache/README.md

   '30h' = 30 hours,
   '30d' = 30 days

-Alternatively, you can pass in a Javascript date object.
+Alternatively, you can pass in a JavaScript date object.

 A null value will mean the item has no date of expiration.